 Bar code technology had already proven a valuable tool for reducing costs and human error in other industries, such as retail.
 In health care, the potential was even greater because of the impact errors can have on the quality of patient care.

 The mandate to develop the Health Industry Bar Code (HIBC) Standard grew out of a task force hosted by the American Hospital Association, and composed of numerous other health care trade organizations.

 HIBCC was formed to administer the Standard and issue the Labeler Identification Codes (LIC’s) which identify individual manufacturers and are included within each bar code.
-The LIC database now additionally provides the identifiers which are key elements in EDI transaction message formats and the HIBCC UPN® (Universal Product Number) Repository.

 As an ANSI-accredited organization, our primary function is to facilitate electronic communications by developing appropriate standards for information exchange among all health care trading partners.
 Our broad mission has consistently expanded to meet the evolving needs of the industry, and has involved us in a number of critical areas, including electronic data interchange message formats, bar code labeling (and other automatic identification) data standards, universal numbering systems, and the provision of databases that ensure common identifiers.